cm-forks/microservice-camel-docker-in-action/readme.md

 11) You can access now to your Camel routes

    http://172.17.0.7:8080/hawtio-default-1.4.59/welcome

+12) Use the Camel CDI Rest client

+    Please change the IP adress of the Netty4 HTTP url within the Camel Route docker run -it --name camel-cdi-rest-microservice 192.168.99.100:5000/fabric8/cdi-rest:1.0-SNAPSHOT

 9) TODO - Add fabric8 properties to generate the Kubernetes json file containing the service to be exposed